sisl/LOPR/README.md

 ## References:

 For the representation learning, we use the following implementations:
-- part of the DriveGAN with encoder, generator, and discriminator implementation by Name et. al. available at: https://github.com/nv-tlabs/DriveGAN_code ([License](https://github.com/nv-tlabs/DriveGAN_code/blob/master/LICENSE))
+- part of the DriveGAN with encoder, generator, and discriminator implementation by Kim et. al. available at: https://github.com/nv-tlabs/DriveGAN_code ([License](https://github.com/nv-tlabs/DriveGAN_code/blob/master/LICENSE))

 DriveGAN implementation uses: